Elizabeth Teft

 Elizabeth Teft (fl.
 1741—1747) was the author of a miscellany of occasional, topical, and political poetry.
 Although little is known of her life, her work has garnered scholarly interest.

 Life

 Not much is known about Teft other than what can be read or inferred from her writing.
 The editors of one modern anthology generally describe her as "an Anglican from the middling ranks."
 Various researchers have sought to identify her more specifically.
-There is a record of an Elizabeth Teft having been born in Rothwell, Lincolnshire in 1723, usually considered to be the writer, but that Elizabeth Teft seems to have died in infancy 1724.
+There is a record of an Elizabeth Teft having been born in Rothwell, Lincolnshire in 1723, usually considered to be the writer, but that Elizabeth Teft seems to have died in infancy in 1724.
 It is possible that Elizabeth Teft, the writer, was born subsequently to the parents of the deceased Elizabeth and given the same name, a not uncommon practice at that time of high infant mortality.
 Orlando identifies her father as one Joshua Teft; Roger Lonsdale identified a John Teft, cleric, as a probable relative.